microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 # Livestreaming

-This document describes how to livestreaming works in Web Chat.
+This document describes how livestreaming works in Web Chat.

 ## Background

-As livestreaming is becoming more popular for bot that use LLMs to generate response.
-Web Chat also added support of livestreaming since version 4.17.0.
+Livestreaming is a popular technique to improve user experience for bots/copilots that use large-language models (LLM) to generate response.
+Web Chat added support of livestreaming since version [4.17.0](CHANGELOG.md#4170---2024-05-06).

 ## Terminology